ZackGroth/UCFVerificationBot/README.md

-UCFVerificationBot
+# UCFVerificationBot

-A Discord verification bot customized for University of Central Florida (UCF) communities.
+A Discord verification bot customized for **University of Central Florida (UCF)** communities.
 Users verify their membership using a UCF email address and are automatically granted access to the server upon successful verification.

 This bot is designed for large student servers where role-based access control and domain-restricted verification are required.

+---

-How It Works
+## How It Works

-A user joins the Discord server and is given access to limited channels.
+1. A user joins the Discord server and is given access to limited channels.

-The user submits their institutional email using a bot command:
+2. The user submits their institutional email using a bot command:	!email example@ucf.edu
-!email example@ucf.edu

-The bot sends a short verification code to the provided email address.
+3. The bot sends a short verification code to the provided email address.

-The user submits the code in Discord:
+4. The user submits the code in Discord:	!verify 1234
-!verify 1234

-If the code is valid, the bot assigns a configured role granting full server access.
+5. If the code is valid, the bot assigns a configured role granting full server access.

+---

-Features
+## Features

-Domain-restricted email verification
+- Domain-restricted email verification

-Configurable verified role
+- Configurable verified role

-Modular command structure
+- Modular command structure

-Docker and non-Docker deployment support
+- Docker and non-Docker deployment support

-Admin and moderation utilities
+- Admin and moderation utilities

-Optional manual verification for moderators
+- Optional manual verification for moderators

+---

-Setup
+## Setup

-Requirements
+### Requirements

-Python 3.7+
+- Python **3.7+**

-A Discord bot token
+- A Discord bot token

-Access to an SMTP email account for sending verification codes
+- Access to an SMTP email account for sending verification codes

+---

-Environment Variables
+### Environment Variables

-Create a .env file in the project root (do not commit this file) and configure the required values:
+Create a `.env` file in the project root (**do not commit this file**) and configure the required values:

 DISCORD_TOKEN=your_bot_token
 EMAIL_DOMAIN=ucf.edu